Alex McDonald | Elder Law Lawyer | Auckland

 Elder law encompasses a broad range of issues affecting older people.
 A major concern in this area is the vulnerability of older people to financial exploitation and abuse.
+Alex frequently acts for family members in obtaining orders for the appointment of property managers and welfare guardians for vulnerable older people.

 What are some of the signs of elder financial abuse?